EOSIO™ Strategic Vision

 Querying and reading history and state data from a blockchain continues to be challenging to scale.
 Here we are designing and building a performant query mechanism implemented in WASM that can enable contract developers to define and expose performant queries for their respective applications.
 This enables complex queries to be executed server-side, minimizing the back and forth that is currently necessary between client and server.
 This also enables easier scaling as it requires replicating lightweight query processes instead of replicating memory intensive nodeos processes.
 Further, this system may also enable inspecting historical state at any given block height.

-Developers: better tooling, faster app development
+Developers: Better tooling, faster app development

 A pillar of the success for EOSIO™ has been the adoption of the platform for application development.
 Improving the developer experience through new tools and libraries for developers building applications on EOSIO™ based blockchains is an area of continued focus.
 Scroll down for an overview and continue reading about Developers in our latest article on the EOSIO Strategic Vision.

 Getting started with developing applications for EOSIO requires familiarity with several command line tools.
 Here we are developing a graphical user interface that developers can use to launch nodeos, utilize the block explorer to inspect blocks and transactions, utilize the GUI based table explorer to inspect data saved in tables etc. This tool could also allow multiple developers to collaborate around one instance of nodeos making for a better development experience.